panda-lsy/More-bows/README.md

     </picture>
 </p>

-This is a port of the More Bows mod to 1.7.10!
-This mod was originally created by GaussFire, and then maintained & updated by iDiamondhunter.
-This port aims to faithfully re-create the original mod, while fixing some bugs & potentially introducing new mechanics (or re-adding cut ideas!).
+More Bows: Restrung is a port / continuation of the More Bows mod, which was originally created by GaussFire, and maintained & updated by iDiamondhunter until Risugami's ModLoader was no longer updated.
+This port aims to faithfully re-create the original mod, while fixing some bugs, introducing some quality-of-life changes, and adding cut ideas.

+_This branch of More Bows: Restrung targets Forge for Minecraft 1.7.10!_

 ### Original descriptions of each bow (not currently 100% accurate!):